When to start planning curtains for campervan windows

 Fortunately, it’s available on Amazon and from most fabric shops in bulk and any type of campervan curtain or window covering can be sewn from this material.

-If you’re not excited about a sewing project or you’re hiring a seamstress (or.. seamster?) to build your window coverings, ready-made blackout curtains can be purchased from Amazon, and altered to fit your rods or other mounting system.
+Maybe you’re not excited about a sewing project or you’re hiring a seamstress (or.. seamster?) to build your window coverings.

 Blackout campervan curtains need to be designed to keep light from entering or escaping around the edges.
 Sew the curtains to overlap, and secure edges with Velcro, magnets or ribbon ties.